 All property in Arizona is subject to taxation unless exempted by law.
-The exemptions are provided in Article 9, Sections 2, 2.1, and 2.2 of the Arizona Constitution, and are summarized in Table 5 below.
+The exemptions are provided in Article 9, Sections 2, of the Arizona Constitution, and are summarized in Table 5 above.
 Arizona Revised Statutes further define the property tax exemptions provided by the Arizona Constitution.
 As a general rule, under Arizona law, property classification is based on the use of the property by the owner, whereas property exemption is provided based on the ownership of the property.
 All exemptions currently listed in statutes are displayed in Table 6 below.